Arjun-M-S/leetcode-spaced-repetition/README.md

 This project relies on a local secrets file that is **ignored by Git** for security.

 1. Find the file `LEETCODE_SESSION_TEMPLATE.py`.
-2. Rename it to `LEETCODE_SESSION.py`.
-3. Open it and fill in your credentials:
+2. Open it and fill in your credentials:

 ```python
 # LEETCODE_SESSION.py